 After consuming a valuable piece of info like your lead magnet, a prospect should already be heading towards the consideration phase.
 But, to help things along, we have the nurture campaign.

 It’s a series of emails designed to ease the user into consideration, and push them towards intent.
 A typical nurture sequence contains between 5 and 20 emails.
+Keep in mind that you can personalize cold emails at scale using automated outbound email tools.

 This stage is the perfect chance to expand upon the value in the lead magnet, and give your leads a little bit more before they reach the home stretch.